bitcointranscripts/bitcointranscripts/brink/the-bitcoin-development-podcast/code-review-and-bip324.md

 Yeah, so it is a project completely written in C, in the C language.
 I think even still sticking to the C89 standard, which is probably widely supported on a huge range of platforms, including small microcontrollers.
 And what it basically includes are functions to just create and verify digital signatures.
-A large part of the most recent softfork, the Taproot and the Schnorr signatures, that last part, the Schnorr signatures that has also been implemented in LibSecp, of course.
+A large part of the most recent softfork, the Taproot and the Schnorr signatures, that last part, the Schnorr signatures that has also been implemented in `libsecp`, of course.
 And yeah, it's a different world than Bitcoin Core.
 It's so much more low-level.
 Like every math operation is basically a single function called.